 Is renters insurance worth it?

 What does renters insurance cover that makes it worth the cost?
-It includes personal liability protection to pay for attorney fees and damages or medical treatment for someone who is hurt in your rented home, apartment or condo.
-The liability protection should include no-fault medical coverage so that if someone is hurt on your premises, they can submit their medical bills and expenses to your insurance company and you can prevent a lawsuit.
+It typically includes personal liability protection to pay for attorney fees and damages or medical treatment for someone who is hurt in your rented home, apartment or condo.
+The liability protection will likely include no-fault medical coverage so that if someone is hurt on your premises, they can submit their medical bills and expenses to your insurance company and you can prevent a lawsuit.

 How much renters insurance do I need?